 His article “A Literary Remittance: Juan C. Laya’s His Native Soil and the Rise of Realism in the Filipino Novel in English” was published in the September 2017 issue of American Literature.
 He is currently preparing an article on the “semiperipheral realism” of Wilfrido D. Nolledo’s But for the Lovers (1970) and another on human capital theory and Asian American self-help narratives.
 Working at the intersection of literature and economics, his research interests include comparative ethnic, postcolonial/global Anglophone, and Asian American literature; theories of style and genre, especially realism and world literature; race, gender, and social reproduction; histories of neoliberalism and financialization; and Marxism.

-At Princeton, Nadal teaches courses on Asian American literature and culture, and in the summer of 2019 will join the faculty as an assistant professor in English and American studies.
+At Princeton, Nadal teaches courses on Asian American literature and culture, and serves as a faculty fellow at the Scholars Institute Fellowship Program (SIFP), Princeton’s mentorship program for first-generation and low-income students.
+In the summer of 2019 he joined the faculty as an assistant professor in English and American studies.